irondrive/andromeda-server/README.md

 Andromeda and any app can be used over CLI or through a normal web server.

 Every request must include the "app" and "action" parameters, to indicate which app and function to run.
 Requests can include additional parameters that are passed along to the app.
-App parameters are always strongly typed.
+App parameters must always specify their type.
+This strong typing facilitates automatic input filtering before passing to the app.
+### Parameter Types
+`bool int float alphanum text raw email object`

 ### CLI Usage